Hepatitis A

 There is an estimated 850,000 to 2.2 million persons with chronic hepatitis B in the U.S.5

-In a clinical study, adults with diabetes have about twice the odds of acquiring acute infection.8
+In a clinical study, adults with diabetes had about twice the odds of acquiring acute infection.8

 HBV infection occurs worldwide, and is more common in some countries in Asia, Africa, South America, and the Caribbean.5